Should Older Workers Contribute to IRAs?

 1. Lower your taxable income

-If you earn less than $76,000 in 2021 ($125,000 if married) or don’t have access to a workplace retirement plan, you can deduct traditional IRA contributions, thereby reducing your taxable income for the year (up to the annual contribution limit of $7,000 for those ages 50 and older).
+If you earn less than $78,000 in 2022 ($129,000 if married) or don’t have access to a workplace retirement plan, you may be able to deduct traditional IRA contributions, thereby reducing your taxable income for the year (up to the annual contribution limit of $7,000 for those ages 50 and older).

 If your deductible contributions reduce your income to less than $25,000 ($32,000 if married), you can even avoid having your Social Security benefits taxed.
 (Admittedly, this is quite a low ceiling and may not be possible for retirees with significant savings.)